Berkeley-Correctness-Group/DLint/README.md

 For more details, a [Wiki page](https://github.com/Berkeley-Correctness-Group/DLint/wiki) and a [technical report](http://www.eecs.berkeley.edu/Pubs/TechRpts/2015/EECS-2015-5.pdf) is available (to appear in [ISSTA'15](http://issta2015.cs.uoregon.edu/) soon).

-### Before any actions

-All following instructions assume that the current working directory is the root direcotry of DLint and that the main [jalangi](http://github.com/SRA-SiliconValley/jalangi) directory is a sibling directory of DLint (do not worry about it: commands in ```Install``` section will make sure this happens).
 **Note:** This project currently only supports Mac OS 10+ (64bit).

 ### Requirements